 FOPA has as input the Planning Domain and Problem Description files, written in PDDL 2.2.
-For plan generation, it uses the temporal planner LPG- $TD^9$ as its reasoning mechanism.
+For plan generation, it uses the temporal planner LPG- $TD^8$ as its reasoning mechanism.

-D. Goal Prioritizing Agent (GPA)
+C. Goal Prioritizing Agent (GPA)

 This agent acts when a satellite tracking period is reduced in order to avoid time conflict with another satellite.
-In this case, the satellite tracking period is generally not enough to execute all the original goals previously defined in the PDDL Problem Description file which was generated by the Problem Generator Agent (PGA).
+In this case, the satellite tracking period is generally not enough to execute all the original goals previously defined in the PDDL Problem Description file.